 Our PE lessons are led by Premier Sport and delivered twice a week.
 Our PE days are on Mondays and Wednesdays.
-The children enjoy their lessons led by Mr Cooksley and Mr Norman.
+The children enjoy their lessons led by Mr Cooksley.
 Boys and girls please have your hair tied up for school.
 Thank you.

 Class Teacher - Miss Dyke